Philae lander shows there's more to comets than soft dust

 Scientists suspect the surface is partly shaped by a form of hail that occurs when gas ejections from the comet push out coarse particles that then fall back to the ground.

 The surface of the comet, which the lander tried to drill into, also proved to be much harder than expected.
-Under a few centimeters of dust, the lander's hammer encountered solid ice.
+Under a few centimetres of dust, the lander's hammer encountered solid ice.

 "This ice is similar to firn on Earth, which is old, solid snow that evaporates and re-freezes," said Tilman Spohn, planetary researcher at DLR.